surifirstpin/biplus_documentation/docs/How to browse reports.md

 **2.**  Click on  **Edit ** to customize a saved dashboard as per your business needs.

-For instance,  to add 1 more dimension field an to an existing report and apply filter at same time, follow the below steps.
+For instance,  to add phone number of the employee to an existing report and apply filter at same time, follow the below steps.

-**3.** Select dimension field **Employee Name.
+**3.** Select dimension field **Employee Phone.

-** and Measure Field **Maximum salary**.
+**4.** Click A.

 > **Note :** You can edit the report from here or edit them after navigating into the report screen by selecting edit option from tool bar on top right or from the list icon.